badrap/docs.badrap.io/docs/apps/gworkspace.md

     For a Google Workspace user to install the app, the app has to be allowlisted by an admin in their Google Workspace organization.
 The allowlisting can be done from the [Google Admin panel](https://admin.google.com/):

-- Navigate to _Security_ -> _API Controls_ -> _Manage Third-Party App Access_ -> _Configure New App_ -> _OAuth App Name Or Client ID_.
+- Navigate to _Security_ -> _Access and data control_ -> _API Controls_ -> _Manage Third-Party App Access_ -> _Add app_ -> _OAuth App Name Or Client ID_.
 - In the search field fill in the app's client ID, and click **Search**.
 The page will list the matching apps by name.
 Highlight the app and click **Select**.
   - The Badrap app client ID is _896703348678-sg4fi97m6p6r10dj49bfu88fjhj0t0am.apps.googleusercontent.com_, and the app is named _Badrap App for Google Workspace_.
 - The next page asks which client IDs you want to configure.
 Select all of them and click **Select**.
 - The next page asks you to choose the access type.
 Select **Trusted** and click **Configure**.

-2. After this process, any Google Workspace user of the organization can install the app.
+1. After this process, any Google Workspace user of the organization can install the app.
 However, the users need to have a Google Workspace role that allows accessing the required APIs.
 Admin users have the required permissions by default.
 For non-admin users, a new role can be created in the [Google Admin panel](https://admin.google.com/):

 - Navigate to _Admin roles_ and click **Create new role**.
 - Come up with a descriptive name for the role, for example "Badrap Watcher".
 Click **Continue**.